Consensys/doctools.template-site/docs/contribute/create-diagram.md

 - Use straight arrows and lines, with right-angle bends if needed.
   Don't use diagonal arrows and lines.
   If possible, don't overlap arrows and lines.
-  To create additional bends in an arrow or line , **detach instance** (if applicable), double-click the arrow or line, and click and drag the anchor points.
+  To create additional bends in an arrow or line, **detach instance** (if applicable), double-click the arrow or line, and click and drag the anchor points.
 - Leave about 3px of space between arrow heads and the elements they point to.
   Line ends without arrow heads should touch the connecting element.